Athletic facility improvements help boost sports program

 - Permitting

 WithersRavenel relocated the courts to provide the optimum orientation and improve the drainage issues.
 The practice field size was increased and specified with an artificial surface.
-The parking lot expansion added 34 parking spaces that were greatly needed during school hours for staff and are also beneficial for ADA users, media representatives, and recreation officials during sporting events.
+Additionally, the parking lot expansion added 34 parking spaces that were greatly needed during school hours for staff.
+These new spaces are also beneficial for ADA users, media representatives, and recreation officials during sporting events.

-Below the practice field, WithersRavenel employed an innovative stormwater system that filters and stores rainwater, making the field a Best Management Practice (BMP).
+Below the practice field, WithersRavenel employed an innovative stormwater system that filters and stores rainwater.
+This makes the field a Best Management Practice (BMP).

 Project challenges and lessons learned

 This project was a good example of lessons learned in collaboration and open communication during construction.
-Because of the innovative stormwater technologies used on site, close communication with the contractor was necessary from the onset of the project.
-Some of the retaining walls posed challenges for the contractor, and our team’s involvement and collaborative approach with the contractor helped to correct this before it could become an issue.
+Because the site used new stormwater technology, we needed close communication with the contractor from the start.
+Some of the retaining walls posed challenges for the contractor.
+However, our team worked closely with the contractor and fixed this before it became an issue.